dorjeduck/mopro/README.md

 ### Vectorization rocks

-Let's compare performance of the vectorized and non-vectorized versions of a compute intense task.
+Let's compare the performance of the vectorized and non-vectorized versions of a computationally intensive task with the use of `progress_bar` and `vectorize_bar`.

 ```python
 from time import sleep